PurpleTree HR logo

 1. Business closure: the employer ceases or intends to cease carrying on the business.

-2. Workplace closure: the employer ceases or intends to cease carrying on the business in the place where the employee works.
+2. Workplace closure: the employer ceases operations in the place where the employee works.

-3. Reduced requirement for employees: the business needs fewer employees to do work of a particular kind.
+3. Reduced need for employees: the business needs fewer people for work of a particular kind.

-5. Changed working methods: the employer decides to carry out work using different methods or equipment, reducing the need for the employee’s role.
+5. Changed working methods: new methods or equipment reduce the need for the role.

 The golden rule: the position must be redundant, not the person.
-If you later advertise the same role or reassign identical duties to another person, the WRC will treat the dismissal as unfair.
+If you later advertise the same role or reassign identical duties, the WRC will treat the dismissal as unfair.

-Even where statutory redundancy does not apply (for example, where an employee has less than two years’ service), you must still follow fair procedures to avoid an unfair dismissal claim under the Unfair Dismissals Acts 1977–2015, which kick in after one year’s continuous service (12 months).
-For a detailed look at the less obvious eligibility scenarios, including fixed-term contracts, breaks in service, and employees on long-term leave, see our guide to redundancy entitlement edge cases that Irish employers get wrong.
+Even where statutory redundancy does not apply (under two years’ service), you must still follow fair procedures to avoid an unfair dismissal claim, which kicks in after one year’s service.
+For less obvious eligibility scenarios, see our guide to redundancy entitlement edge cases.

 Step 3: Establish a Fair Selection Process

-If more than one employee is potentially at risk, you must define a selection pool and apply objective, consistently applied criteria to choose who is made redundant.
-This is where most Irish employers run into difficulty.
+If more than one employee is at risk, define a selection pool and apply objective, consistently applied criteria.
+This is where most employers run into difficulty.

 Acceptable Selection Criteria